utkarsh006/Characterss/README.md

 - This App displays the list of Characters along with their names and images.
 - User can click on a particular Character and see about that on the next screen.
 - An error screen is shown when no Internet connection is there.
+- Search characters by their names.
+- Saving your favorite characters.

 ### Concepts Used